zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 <SchemaDefinition schemaRef="#/components/schemas/content.file" />

 ## Replyable Text
-This is the same as text content, but followed by buttons for quick replying.
+This is the same as [text](#section/Text) content, but is followed by buttons for quick replying.

 <SchemaDefinition schemaRef="#/components/schemas/content.replyable-text" showReadOnly={false} />